Jason Isbell: Musical influences

-Isbell has spoken about the importance of his northern Alabama roots: "I definitely don't feel like I would be the musician that I am, or the type of songwriter, had I not come from that particular place," he says now.
+Isbell has spoken about the importance of his northern Alabama roots: "I definitely don't feel like I would be the musician that I am, or the type of songwriter, had I not come from that particular place," he said in 2012.
 "The soul music that came out of there, and a lot of the soul-influenced rock and roll and country music that came out of the studios in north Alabama in the 1960s and 1970s had a big influence on me."
-Isbell said that working at FAME Studios was "everything" to him, that it was "a gateway towards the music that he wanted to play".
+Isbell said that working at FAME Studios was "everything" to him, that it was "a gateway towards the music that he wanted to play."
 In addition to citing Neil Young as a big influence, Isbell is a fan of singer-songwriter Ben Howard and guitarist Blake Mills.

 Personal life

-Isbell was previously married to Shonna Tucker, a fellow musician from the Muscle Shoals, Alabama community and a former bass player for Drive-By Truckers.
-Isbell and Tucker were married in 2002.
+Isbell was previously married to Shonna Tucker, a fellow musician from the Muscle Shoals community and a former bass player for Drive-By Truckers.
+They were married in 2002 and divorced in 2007.